ches7lancero/BaconBot/README.md

 This bot is open source so which means you can modify the code, read, GO CRAZY WITH IT!

-You can get started by going to repl and set it up! (if you know how to code) JUST A QUICK NOTE: if you are going to use this get a huggingface token by going to huggingface.co and sign up and go to settings and click access token and click create new make sure that its in read mode just to make sure in order for this to work...
+You can get started by going to repl and set it up! (if you know how to code)

+JUST A QUICK NOTE: if you are going to use this, you should get a huggingface token by going to huggingface.co and sign up and go to settings and click access token and click create new, make sure that its in read mode or else it wont work...
+And do the env stuff.

 [BaconBotAiRespiratory - Replit](https://replit.com/@ches7lancero/BaconBotAiRespiratory)